panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 no matter what the program,
 no matter what the language.

-Unicode is an universal character set that defines the list of characters from majority of the writing systems, and associates for every character an unique number (code point).
+Unicode is a universal character set that defines the list of characters from the majority of the writing systems, and associates for every character a unique number (code point).

 ![Unicode logo](./images/unicode-logo.svg)

 Unicode includes characters from most of today languages, punctuation marks, diacritics, mathematical symbols, technical symbols, arrows, emoji and more.

 The first Unicode version 1.0 was published in October 1991 and had 7,161 characters.
-Latest version 9.0 (published in June 2016) provides codes for 128,172 characters.
+The latest version 9.0 (published in June 2016) provides codes for 128,172 characters.

-The universal and embracing approach of Unicode solves a major problem that existed before, when vendors implemented a lot of characters sets and encodings that were difficult to handle.
+The universal and embracing approach of Unicode solves a major problem that existed before when vendors implemented a lot of character sets and encodings that were difficult to handle.

 It was complicated to create an application that supports all character sets and encodings.